 Group Participation Policy

-Technologically, our webinars work best when participants join by computer audio and wear a headset.
-This is not a requirement for participation, but use of a headset helps to eliminate feedback and distortions.
+Technologically, our webinars work best when participants wear a headset.
+This helps to eliminate feedback and distortions.
 For this reason, it may be difficult for multiple people participating around one screen to have a satisfactory experience.

 While we don’t wish to discourage participation by multiple people we want to be clear that we will not be held responsible for audio or video problems that may result.
 In addition, we expect the registrant, and only the registrant, to take responsibility for related technological arrangements and for all communication with AMBS.
 Under these conditions we welcome others to join the registrant at his/her computer.
 If participating as a group, please also consider making an additional donation to AMBS so we can continue to offer these events.